 We meet ten times a year, in the Catholic Church Hall, Station Road, Hirwaun.
 Each year we have a programme of speakers, arrange visits to places of interest and encourage active original research.

-Unfortunately, Covid 19 has interrupted our programme and we hope to resume in autumn 2021, once we have held an AGM.
 We look forward to resuming our activities and welcoming new members.